 Responsibility for preparing the remuneration system, setting the actual total emoluments of the individual members of the Management Board and the regular review of the remuneration system lies with the Supervisory Board of Instone Real Estate Group SE.
-The Supervisory Board has set up a remuneration committee, which is responsible, in particular, for advising on the contracts of employment of the members of the Management Board and for preparing the relevant resolutions as well as preparing setting the targets for the variable remuneration components and their assessment by the Supervisory Board.
+The Supervisory Board has set up a remuneration committee, which is responsible, in particular, for advising on the contracts of employment of the members of the Management Board, preparing the relevant resolutions and preparing the setting of targets for the variable remuneration components and their assessment by the Supervisory Board.
 The Supervisory Board reviews the remuneration system at regular intervals on the basis of the preparations and recommendations of the remuneration committee.
-If the Supervisory Board determines that action must be taken, it decides on any changes deemed necessary and the remuneration system is presented to the Annual General Meeting again for approval if required.
+If the Supervisory Board identifies a need for action, it decides on the changes deemed necessary and, if they are significant, submits the remuneration system to the Annual General Meeting again for approval.

-The Supervisory Board may call on external consultants to help it fulfil its duties and they must be independent of the Management Board and Instone Real Estate Group SE and has in fact done so for the preparation of the current remuneration system.
-The rules of procedure of the Supervisory Board contain provisions for dealing with potential conflicts of interest in the Supervisory Board , which include disclosure of potential conflicts of interest to the Chair of the Supervisory Board, a ban on participating and voting in the event of identified conflicts of interest and also apply to remuneration matters.
+The Supervisory Board may call on external consultants to help it fulfil its duties and they must be independent of the Management Board and Instone Real Estate Group SE.
+The Supervisory Board has in fact done so for the preparation of the current remuneration system.
+The rules of procedure of the Supervisory Board contain provisions for dealing with potential conflicts of interest in the Supervisory Board, which include disclosure of potential conflicts of interest to the Chair of the Supervisory Board, a ban on participating and voting in the event of identified conflicts of interest and also apply to remuneration matters.